cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 surveys through Facebook, and (unsurprisingly) the estimates here tend to be much larger.

+These surveys were run daily until May 15, 2020.
+After that date, new national data will not be collected regularly, although the surveys may be deployed in specific geographical areas as needed to support forecasting efforts.

 | Signal | Description |
 | --- | --- |
 | `raw_cli` | Estimated fraction of people who know someone in their community with COVID-like illness |